Vyral/gary-jacklin-recruiting/_posts/2022-01-14-what-are-the-2-types-of-marketing.md

 <center>&nbsp;</center>

 All the time, I hear the word ‘marketing’ being thrown around—“I’m going to do more marketing,” or “I need to change my marketing.”
-Well, there are actually two types of marketing, and today I’ll discuss what they are and how you can optimize your advertising strategies.&nbsp;
+Well, there are actually two types of marketing, and today I’ll discuss what they are and how you can optimize your strategies.&nbsp;

 The first type of marketing is **exposure advertising**.
 This is where you market to expose yourself; in other words, you’re marketing so that your consumers will see you everywhere.